 At Johnston Withers, our Family Lawyers understand this and focus on providing practical advice to help you and your family achieve the best outcomes.
 We do so in a timely and easy to understand way to help minimise the stress in these difficult situations and help families to move on.
 Our Family Lawyers can help in negotiating an outcome that looks after you and your family and, if necessary, be a strong advocate for you through the Court process.
 Please contact one of our family lawyers if you need some help.
 This list of what to bring to your first interview might also be useful.

-Johnston Withers Family Lawyers can you help you understand the legal implications with:
+Johnston Withers Family Law Lawyers can help you understand the legal implications with:

 A Certificate of Divorce formally ends your marriage.
 It is not an application about property, children, child support or spouse maintenance which are separate issues.
 We have some Divorce FAQs which help explain the process.

-Our Family Lawyers can prepare, file and arrange service of your Divorce Application as well as attend at the Court Hearing.
+Our Divorce Lawyers can prepare, file and arrange service of your Divorce Application as well as attend at the Court Hearing.